-Accordingly, there are no clear rules about how the parties will collect, store, protect and delete the data, having regard to the remaining risk of re-identification.
+Accordingly, there are no clear rules about how the parties using the data for their research purposes will collect, store, protect and delete it, having regard to the remaining risk of reidentification.
 There is also no assurance regarding the ethics of the purposes of that research and its potential consequences for certain groups who might be affected by it.
-Clue, for example, only promises that "we personally select our scientific collaborators with the utmost care".
-However, its descriptions of its research uses for the data include "academic, clinical or internal research" in addition to "scientific and medical research about reproductive health".
-Its actual research uses have extended to a "partnership" with the cosmetics brand, L'Oreal, "to deepen knowledge on the relationship between skin health and the menstrual cycle".
+Clue, for example, only promises that "we personally select our scientific collaborators with the utmost care".63 However, its descriptions of its research uses for the data include "academic, clinical or internal research" in addition to "scientific and medical research about reproductive health".
+Its actual research uses have extended to a "partnership" with the global cosmetics brand, L'Oreal, "to deepen knowledge on the relationship between skin health and the menstrual cycle".64

-The "Ovia" app goes further and specifies in its privacy policy that it has the right to sell deidentified data derived from patient information, without any limitation as to who may purchase that data.
+The "Ovia" app goes further and specifies in its privacy policy that it has the right to sell deidentified data derived from patient information, without any limitation as to who may purchase that data.65